 To be eligible for an Existing Multifamily Housing Allocation, the Initial Application must propose rehabilitation (with or without acquisition) of Existing Multifamily Housing, meet all requirements in this QAP for an eligible Initial Application, and be subject to all applicable limits.
-Income and rent restrictions through programs such as the Housing Credit program, Multifamily Tax.
-Exempt Bond Authority Program, or programs administered by USDA or HUD are not required.
 The proposed Existing Multifamily Housing development is not required to have existing income or rent restrictions.